 These three streets are wider streets because they are collectors on our Thoroughfare Plan.
 However, each of these streets also have an Elementary School located adjacent to them.
 It's logical to think that with a school next to the street that younger, inexperience bicyclists will be using the road to gain access to the school.
 Section 551.103. (a)(4)(B) of the Transportation Code states that an exception is allowed when the roadway is too narrow for the vehicle and the bicyclist to ride side by side.
 With younger bicyclists, it's wise to allow more maneuver space to ride in and a wider buffer for vehicles.
 Also, because the streets are wider, vehicles tend to drive faster.
 The goal is to provide the safest route that we can for the bicyclists.
 Therefore, you need to allow the younger bicyclists the opportunity to use the full lane for their safety.

-My recommendation is that these three streets be included in an ordinance that specifically references Section 551.103. (a)(4)(B) as the basis for stating that bicyclists may use full lane.
+My recommendation is that, by ordinance, these three streets should have signage that states that the bicyclists may use the full lane.